yauritux/user-management-service/README.md

 ## Shutdown the Services

-1. You can stop all of the running services either by `CTRL+c` (break) or using this command:
+1. You can stop all of the running services either by `CTRL+c` (break) or it's better to using this command which clean-up all unused resources:
    ```
    docker-compose down
    ```